F*ck Mordheim: City of the Damned

 Chaos is weird with a lot of risk placed on the use of magic buffs.
 Of all the armies, I'd say they're the last one someone should try, simply because of how so much of the victory rides on your ability to understand the spells and the effects they cause.
 They're a bit of a glass cannon since they're a somewhat fragile group, while still capable of delivering a fair amount of damage.
 I've won against them a majority of the time, though still suffered a few narrow defeats.
 Against them, it's just a good idea to distract their big guy and take out all the buffers around him quickly.

 Finally, the Sisters of Sigmar are the tanks, restricted to only melee combat.
 They are slow and not capable of moving very far through the map, so you're not going to return from battle with many treasures using them.
-They're capable of dishing out the damage, but their slowness and interest in the heavy weapons makes them miss a lot.
+They're capable of dishing out the damage, but their slowness and interest in the heavy weapons make them miss a lot.
 Despite the fact that they might be able to take out one of your guys in a single hit, they often don't due to their accuracy.
 Usually, they can be peppered from a distance by the other armies that have ranged capabilities, so that when they finally get up close, they're already close to dead.
 If you're cautious against them, you shouldn't have much trouble.

 An Underdog Story